e271828e/Flight.jl/docs/notes/design/framework_spec.md

   unambiguous because [face](#g-face) names may contain dots, never slashes ([§11.6][s11-6]).

-**Enforcing the generic-boundary rule is the one non-obvious duty in `resolve`** ([§6.1][s6-1]).
+**Enforcing the generic-holding rule is the one non-obvious duty in `resolve`** ([§6.1][s6-1]).
 The walk follows *declared field types* alongside instances, and a segment that traverses **past** a generically-held field — one whose declared type is non-concrete — is a diagnostic even though the concrete